 Customer Service During the Holiday Rush — A Complete Guide

-The holiday season isn’t just about overeating those cookies, binge watching movies, shopping the perfect gifts, and then wrapping and unwrapping gifts.
+The holiday season isn’t just about overeating those cookies, binge-watching movies, shopping for the perfect gifts, and then wrapping and unwrapping gifts.
 Truth be told, holidays can be stressful and frantic not just for consumers but also for businesses.
-In fact, if you were in the North Pole (and believe in Santa like I do), you’d probably see Santa’s elves in a frenzy, hustling and bustling, putting up the lights, building the toys, and fixing that sleigh for Santa’s ride.
+In fact, if you were in the North Pole (and believe in Santa like I do), you’d probably see Santa’s elves in a frenzy, hustling, and bustling, putting up the lights, building the toys, and fixing that sleigh for Santa’s ride.

 Freshdesk being a customer support software provider to over 150,000 businesses, we have a grandstand view of the state of the impact of the holiday rush on customer support.
 We know the sheer importance of customer service in any business.
 Why, here are a few statistics to prove that.

 In this article, I will talk to you about some of the best strategies to have in place to manage the avalanche of customer inquiries and help your support team stay stress-free.
 Some of the key ideas that I will be discussing include:

 – Setting the right expectations with customers

 – Being proactive on support channels

 These customer support tips are not new ideas but reminders for the busier days and not just Christmas!